l0vemimi/LazyBash/README.md

-# Bash config for the lazy with
+# b a s h r c  for the  l a z y  with
 # ✨ALPHABETICALLY ORDERED ALIASES✨

 ---